“Full Moon Productions presents…”

-The filmmakers overestimate the computing power of a Commodore 64:
+The filmmakers overestimate the computing power of an Amiga 2000:

 Toulon (a new actor) wanders in with an Invisible Man getup, calling himself Eriquee Chaneé (get it?
 Chaney?) claiming the hotel is his, then the group is joined by Collin “Corbin’s Brother” Bernsen, our first glimpse of star power (heh)